pipebots/sprintBotBLEControl/Documentation.md

 The *T4_simple_coms* branch uses serial communication as the input rather than bluetooth but is otherwise very similar.
 The functions are listed below:
 ### readButtons();
-This takes the number which has been transmitted via bluetooth or serial and switches the case
+This takes the number which has been transmitted via bluetooth or serial and switches the case.
+In the movement cases the ramp flag is
+The avaliable cases are:

+0. LEDs Off
+1. LEDs On
+2. Forward
+3. Backwards
+4. Left (turn on the spot one motor forward, the other reverse)
+5. Right (turn on the spot one motor forward, the other reverse)
+6. Stop
+7. Forward Left (Wider turn, one motor off, the other forwards)
+8. Forward Right (Wider turn, one motor off, the other forwards)
+9. Back Left (Wider turn, one motor off, the other backwards)
+10. Back Right (Wider turn, one motor off, the other backwards)
+11. (not currently in use: autonomous control)
+12. Emergency Stop (Disconnects Bluetooth and stops robot, requires hardware reset on robot so use carefully!)
+13. (not currently in use: manual control)

 void readJoystick();